-The World Congress of Cardiology is in Dubai this year and a study has been presented claiming exercising can help people quit smoking.
+For everyone asking "how do I quit smoking?" the World Congress of Cardiology is in Dubai has an answer.
+They claim that exercising can help people quit smoking.

 The research was done in Taiwan and the big findings of the study shows smokers are 55% more likely to quit smoking if they exercise and 43% less likely to relapse as a result of exercise.
 The study looked at nearly 430,000 people who quit smoking.